 As the seasons grow colder, homeowners turn on their furnaces and heaters and close their windows.
 While common, without a properly maintained heating system and a carbon monoxide sensor, you’re leaving your family open to dangerous conditions.
-Closed air systems and furnace usage after a long period of inactivity could allow carbon monoxide levels (and smoke) to rise in your home.
+Closed air systems and furnace usage after a long period of inactivity could increase carbon monoxide levels (and smoke) to rise in your home.

-What Can I Do About Carbon Monoxide?
+What Is Carbon Monoxide?

 Carbon monoxide is a gas found in the fumes produced when you burn fuel.
 Furnaces, gas ranges, fireplaces, stoves, lanterns, grills, and small engines can all emit carbon monoxide as they use fuel.
 When carbon monoxide builds up indoors, it can sicken people and pets.
 Most of the time, you’ll never even realize you’re breathing it in—unless you’ve got a carbon monoxide detector, that is.

 To prevent carbon monoxide poisoning in your home, prioritize maintenance.
 Clean your stoves and ovens often, clear your flue, and have your heating system inspected before the winter comes.
 Inspecting your heating system before it gets cold will ensure that you’ll have time to order necessary repairs before you need them, thoroughly preparing you for the winter.
 Doing a robust maintenance check of your furnace, boiler, or heating system every autumn is a reliable, cost-effective way to make sure you and your family are safe from carbon monoxide.
 Not only does it repair any issues before they become major problems, but also it helps extend the life of your heater.
 Investing in annual maintenance ensures you’re not spending a fortune on heating bills every winter.